NCSC-NL/OpenSSL-2022/README.md

 Tink is based on BoringSSL and probably not vulnerable.

 ## Are there IoCs?
 There are currently no known IoCs that indicate exploitation of this vulnerability.
-As far as possible, IoCs will be shared through the usual channels, such as MISP and this repository.
+As far as possible, IoCs will be shared - if possible - through this repository.
 Please see [iocs/README.md](iocs/README.md) for more information.